Sunbury Pop Festival: 1975

-The girl group, The Cookies, sang as backing singers for various artists including Kush and Linda George (they sang at three of the four festivals).
+Girl group The Cookies sang as backing singers for various artists including Kush and Linda George (they sang at three of the four festivals).

 Popular culture references

 The Fauves in 1998 released a song called "Sunbury 97" on their album, Lazy Highways.
 The lyrics include: There's the tree where mum & dad conceived me / Do you believe that I'm a child of Sunbury '73?.
 Chris Wilson recorded the track "Sunbury '73" on his 1998 release, The Long Weekend, that reminisces about a road trip south from Sydney to attend the concert.

 The television sitcom, All Together Now (1991-1993) features Jon English playing an ageing rocker trying to maintain a music career after his glory days as one of the performers at Sunbury.

 Australia Post issued a 50c stamp featuring the poster artwork of the 1972 festival as part of their series, Australian Rock Posters.

 Excerpts from Dixon's 1972 film Sunbury have been featured in many Australian TV specials and series including the Australian Broadcasting Corporation's Long Way to the Top in 2001.

 In 1993, festival organiser, John Fowler donated his collection of Sunbury memorabilia to the Performing Arts Museum of the Victoria Arts Centre.